 Support people can help by calling or visiting after a conflict.
-Focus on the person, not the behavior, and demonstrate understanding and forgiveness.
-You can reject the behavior and still accept the person.
+Focus on the person, not the behaviour, and demonstrate understanding and forgiveness.
+You can reject the behaviour and still accept the person.
 People with BPD need to know that you haven’t given up on them.

 5. Encourage Professional Help.

-Individual and group therapy has been shown to reduce some of the more difficult symptoms of BPD, including relationship conflict and self harm behaviors.
+Individual and group therapy have been shown to reduce some of the more difficult symptoms of BPD, including relationship conflict and self-harm behaviours.
 Mental health professionals can also assess for other mental disorders requiring treatment, such as anxiety and depression.
-Support people can provide information and assist with arranging appointments, if needed.
+Support people can provide information and assist with arranging appointments if needed.
 Knowing help is available can create hope for people with BPD.

 6. Identify strengths.

 BPD can be understood as a self-identity problem.
 People with BPD are unsure of themselves and how they are viewed by others.
 Every person has strengths and abilities.
 Support people can help by identifying positive characteristics and specific abilities they have noticed.
-It is important that you are honest and can give examples of instances where he or she demonstrated these qualities.
-Be sure to note positive attempts to cope and changes in behavior.
+It is important that you are honest and can give examples of instances where the person demonstrated these qualities.
+Be sure to note positive attempts to cope and changes in behaviour.

 7. Have fun together.

 Healthy relationships and attachments flourish when people experience positive emotions and feel good together.
-One of the most helpful and healing things a support person can do is to suggest a healthy activity that is mutually enjoyable, such as a walk in nature, gardening, attending a concert or watching a funny movie.
-These self soothing activities done together benefit both the person with BPD and the support person, while developing a healthy attachment.
+One of the most helpful and healing things a support person can do is suggest a healthy activity that is mutually enjoyable, such as a walk in nature, gardening, attending a concert, or watching a funny movie.
+These self-soothing activities done together benefit both the person with BPD and the support person, while developing a healthy attachment.